 - Nut milk bag ( I recommend one like this )

 Place almonds in a mason jar and cover with 1 1/2 cups filtered water.
-Allow to soak on your counter overnight or up to 2 days (the longer they soak, the creamier your milk will be!).
+Allow to soak on your counter overnight or up to 2 days (the longer they soak, the creamier your milk will be, but if you soak longer than 8 hours, it will likely spoil within about 2 days).
 After soaking period, rinse almonds (do not use the soaking water because it contains physic acid, which is an inhibitor to absorbing nutrients).

 Using a blender ( or food processor if you don’t have a blender), pour in soaked almonds and 3 cups filtered water.
 Add the date, vanilla, cardamom, and pinch of salt.